lolli42/dbdoctor/README.md

 ## Composer

-You probably want to install this as `--dev` dependency.
-The extension currently supports TYPO3 v11 and TYPO3 v12:
+The extension currently supports TYPO3 v11 and TYPO3 v12.
+The extension can be installed as non-dev dependency (not adding `--dev` to `composer require`): It has no impact on a live instance (except dependency injection definitions) as long as it is not actively executed via CLI.

 ```
-$ composer require --dev lolli/dbdoctor
+$ composer require lolli/dbdoctor
 ```

 ## TYPO3 Extension Repository